 My heart for every player is that they will leave our teams stronger, wiser, and more attuned to Jesus than when they arrived.
 I pray the seeds of truth our coaches plant will grow over time as our athletes encounter different life experiences.
 I pray that our teams will understand that unity depends on valuing diversity.

 I am not naive.
-I fully understand that some athletes will enter Ordell’s team and stifle their opinions.
-They will put up a safe facade to show that they can get along with others while at the same time they will continue to cling to their opinions that they are the only ones who see things accurately.
+I understand that some athletes will enter Ordell’s team and stifle their true opinions.
+They will put up a safe facade to show that they can get along with others while at the same time they will continue to cling to the perspective that they are the only ones who see life accurately.
 This doesn’t change my prayers.
-It doesn’t change who I invite into my home while they are our athletes either.
+It doesn’t change who I invite into my home while they are our athletes.

 It’s not our job to force change.
 All we can do is present the truth and pray for God to move in the hearts and minds of men.
 I pray that as our athletes worship God together they will build the habit of focusing on him rather than themselves.
 I wholeheartedly believe that when coaches develop athletes who value diversity they will also value unity.